 Robert Godwin (1889-1918) moved to Fresno, California, USA, c1910, to join his older brother John as a rancher.
 In 1917 he enlisted with the Canadian Over-Seas Expeditionary Force.
 The Fresno Herald of 25 September 1918 reported his death while the Casualty Record for 7th Battalion records the circumstances in some graphic detail:

-Robert Godwin, well known Fresno boy, was killed in action in the Haig drive against the Hindenburg line in Picardy, August 19, according to a letter just received here from H.P.
+Fresno Herald, 25 September 1918 Robert Godwin Is Killed in Battle Robert Godwin, well known Fresno boy, was killed in action in the Haig drive against the Hindenburg line in Picardy, August 19, according to a letter just received here from H.P.
 Robinson, a friend of Godwin, who has since been killed in battle.
+Godwin is well known here having lived in Fresno for eight years during which time he was associated with his brother, John Godwin, at Wahtoke.
+He was 28 years old and a natvive of England where his parents reside.
+He and Robinson joined the Canadian army in Fresno in December.
+Both had been in France several months. |

-Whilst on a patrol in “No Man’s Land” in front of Fresnoy-les-Roye on the night of August 18th 1918, and when close to the German wire, he was instantly killed by an enemy rifle bullet.
-Owing to heavy fire, it was impossible to remove the body at the time, and a patrol sent out later was unsuccessful in locating same.
+7th Battalion, Casualty Record Private Robert Godwin: Killed in Action Whilst on a patrol in “No Man’s Land” in front of Fresnoy-les-Roye on the night of August 18th 1918, and when close to the German wire, he was instantly killed by an enemy rifle bullet.
+Owing to heavy fire, it was impossible to remove the body at the time, and a patrol sent out later was unsuccessful in locating same. |

 Private Robert Godwin (No. 2020275) of the 7th Battalion Canadian Infantry is remembered at the Vimy Memorial.